Ice cream: England

 In 1769 Domenico Negri, an Italian confectioner, founded a business in Berkeley Square London which would become famous for its ice creams.
-His shop was at the Sign of the Pineapple (an emblem used by confectioners) and his trade card said he sold:

-'All Sorts of English, French and Italian wet and dry'd Sweet Meats, Cedrati and Bergamot Chips, Naples Diavoloni, All sorts of Baskets & Cakes, fine and Common Sugar plums...' but most importantly '...all Sorts of Ice, Fruits and creams in the best Italian manner.'
+His shop was at the Sign of the Pineapple (an emblem used by confectioners) and his trade card said he sold "All Sorts of English, French and Italian wet and dry'd Sweet Meats, Cedrati and Bergamot Chips, Naples Diavoloni, All sorts of Baskets & Cakes, fine and Common Sugar plums", but most importantly, "all Sorts of Ice, Fruits and creams in the best Italian manner."

 In 1789 Frederick Nutt, who served an apprenticeship at Negri's establishment, first published The Complete Confectioner.
-The book had thirty-one different recipes for ice creams, some with fresh fruit, others with jams, and some using fruit syrups.
+The book had 31 recipes for ice creams, some with fresh fruit, others with jams, and some using fruit syrups.
 Flavours included ginger, chocolate, brown breadcrumbs and one flavoured with Parmesan cheese.

 North America

-An early North American reference to ice cream is from 1744: "Among the rarities..was some fine ice cream, which, with the strawberries and milk, eat most deliciously."
-It was served by the lady of Governor Bland.
+An early North American reference to ice cream is from an account in 1744 of a dinner held by governor Thomas Bladen and his wife: "...after which came a Dessert no less Curious.
+Among the Rarities of which it was Compos'd, was some fine Ice Cream, which, with the Strawberries and Milk, eat most Deliciously."

-Quaker colonists introduced ice cream to the United States, bringing their ice cream recipes with them.
+Who brought ice cream to the United States first is unknown.
 Confectioners sold ice cream at their shops in New York and other cities during the colonial era.
-Ben Franklin, George Washington, and Thomas Jefferson were known to have regularly eaten and served ice cream.
-Records, kept by a merchant from Catham street, New York, show George Washington spending approximately $200 on ice cream in the summer of 1790.
+Benjamin Franklin, George Washington, and Thomas Jefferson were known to have regularly eaten and served ice cream.
+Records, kept by a merchant from Chatham street, New York, show George Washington spending approximately $200 on ice cream in the summer of 1790.
 The same records show president Thomas Jefferson having an 18-step recipe for ice cream.
+Although it is incorrect that Jefferson introduced ice cream to America, as is popularly believed, he did help to introduce vanilla ice cream.
 First Lady Dolley Madison, wife of U.S. President James Madison, served ice cream at her husband's Inaugural Ball in 1813.

 Small-scale hand-cranked ice cream freezers were invented in England by Agnes Marshall and in America by Nancy Johnson in the 1840s.